 A closer examination of a shorter time scale reveals some important diurnal characteristics of the modeled wind speed.
 First, there is a short period of time when the wind speed decreases in the early afternoon before resuming its increase to an evening maximum.
-This pattern is observed in a majority of the individual 5-day runs throughout the year and results in the model having a low bias during the entire year because the low bias in the afternoon is so significant.
+This pattern is observed in a majority of the individual 5-day runs throughout the year and results in the model having a negative bias during the entire year because the negative bias in the afternoon is so significant.
 Also, in the warmer months there seems to be a high bias during the night as the modeled wind speeds are slightly higher than the observed wind speeds.